The Manor School, Abingdon, Oxon

 Little people start here at 2 years old, and seem very safe, secure and content.
 They reside in their own self-enclosed area, with the the usual accoutrements of sandpit, outdoor space, good staff ratios, all the crafty stuff you can imagine, and happy kids.
 At this age, that’s all you want really.
 The Latin classes can wait.

-Good for: Those looking for a superior all-round option, kids nurtured, brains engaged, opportunity to get involved in loads of different activities in a caring environment that has been judged Outstanding in every possible area.
-Anyone looking for great comparative value for money – The Manor is less expensive than some other schools I’ve reviewed in the region, with fees from £3600 per term in Reception through to £4385 in Years 5&6.
+Good for: Those looking for a superior all-round option, kids nurtured, brains engaged, opportunity to get involved in loads of different activities in a caring environment that has been judged Excellent in every possible area.
+Anyone looking for great comparative value for money – The Manor is less expensive than some other schools I’ve reviewed in the region.

 Not for: Those who like pomp and grandeur, or for anyone looking for a country idyll – the school, like the well-respected St Helen’s & St Katherine’s next door (into which The Manor feeds), is a little way off a main road.